pymupdf/PyMuPDF/docs/document.rst

         .. note:: In a typical use case, a page :ref:`Pixmap` should be taken after annotations / widgets have been added or changed.
 To force all those changes being reflected in the page structure, this method re-instates a fresh copy while keeping the object hierarchy "document -> page -> annotation(s)" intact.

-    .. method:: pageCropBox(pno)
+    .. method:: page_cropbox(pno)

       *(New in version 1.17.7)*

-      PDF only: Return the unrotated page rectangle -- **without reading the page (via :meth:`Document.loadPage`).
+      PDF only: Return the unrotated page rectangle -- **without reading the page (via :meth:`Document.load_page`).
 This is meant for internal purpose requiring best possible performance.

       :arg int pno: 0-based page number.